-'''

-KRB-PRIV ::=

-[APPLICATION 21] SEQUENCE {

-pvno[0]

-INTEGER.

-msg-type[1]

-INTEGER,

-enc-part[3]

-EncryptedData

--- EncKrbPrivPart

-}

-[APPLICATION 28[31]] SEQUENCE {

-EncKrbPrivPart ::=

-user-data[0] OCTET STRING,

-timestamp[1]

-KerberosTime OPTIONAL,

-usec[2]

-INTEGER OPTIONAL,

-seq-number[3]

-INTEGER OPTIONAL,

-s-address[4]

-HostAddress OPTIONAL, -- sender's

-addr

-HostAddress OPTIONAL -- recip's

-r-address[5]

-addr

-pvno and msg-type

-These fields are described above in section 5.4.1. msg-type is

-KRB_PRIV.

-enc-part

-This field holds an encoding of the EncKrbPrivPart sequence encrypted

-under the session key[32].
-This encrypted encoding is used for the

-enc-part field of the KRB-PRIV message.
-See section 6 for the format of

-the ciphertext.

-user-data, timestamp, usec, s-address and r-address

-These fields are described above in section 5.6.1.

-seq-number

-This field is described above in section 5.3.2.

-'''
+KRB-PRIV ::= [APPLICATION 21] SE pvno[0] msg-type[1] enc-part[3] QUENCE { INTEGER, INTEGER, EncryptedData EncKrbPrivPart } ENCRIDPIIVPAIL EncKrbPrivPart ::= [APPLICATION 28[31] user-data[0] timestamp[1] usec[2] seq-number[3] s-address[4] r-address[5] OCTET STRING, KerberosTime INTEGER OPTIO INTEGER OPTIO HostAddress O addr NAL, } pvno and msg-type These fields are described above in section 5.4.1. msg-type is KRB_PRIV. enc-part This field holds an encoding of the EncKrbPrivPart sequence encrypted under the session key[32].
+This encrypted encoding is used for the enc-part field of the KRB-PRIV message.
+See section 6 for the format of the ciphertext. user-data, timestamp, usec, s-address and r-address These fields are described above in section 5.6.1. seq-number This field is described above in section 5.3.2.
 5.8.
-KRB_CRED message specification

-This section specifies the format of a message that can be used to send Kerberos credentials from one principal to another.
+KRB_CRED message specification This section specifies the format of a message that can be used to send Kerberos credentials from one principal to another.
 It is presented here to encourage a common mechanism to be used by applications when forwarding tickets or providing proxies to subordinate servers.
 It presumes that a session key has already been exchanged perhaps by using the KRB_AP_REQ/KRB_AP_REP messages.
 5.8.1.
-KRB_CRED definition
+KRB_CRED definition The KRB_CRED message contains a sequence of tickets to be sent and